Three strong entries for 60th running

 • Saturday, January 29th, Rolex 24 at 1:30 p.m. - 2:30 p.m.
 ET (NBC), 2:30 p.m. – 4 p.m.
 ET (Peacock), 4 p.m. – 7 p.m.
 ET (USA), 7 p.m. -10 p.m.
 ET (Peacock) and 10 p.m. – 3 a.m.
 ET (USA)

 • Sunday, January 30th, Rolex 24 at 3 a.m. – 6 a.m.
 ET (Peacock), 6 a.m. – 12 p.m.
 ET (USA), and 12 p.m. – 2 p.m.
 ET (NBC).

-The 2020 IMSA WeatherTech SportsCar Championship season will start with the Rolex 24 Hour At Daytona January 25-26 with cars taking the green flag at 1:40 p.m.
-ET on Saturday.
+The 2022 IMSA WeatherTech SportsCar Championship Rolex 24 Hour At Daytona will take the green flag at 1:40 p.m.
+ET, Saturday, January 29.